xenon-middleware/xenon/userguide.md

        OutputStream newOutputStream(Path path, OpenOption... options) throws ...
     }

-Using these methods, an `InputStream` can be created to read a file, and an `OutputStream` can be created to write a file.
-The `newOutputStream` method requires a `OpenOption... options` parameter to specify how the file should be opened for writing (for example, should the data be append or should the file be truncated first).
+Using these methods, an __InputStream__ can be created to read a file, and an __OutputStream__ can be created to write a file.
+The __newOutputStream__ method requires a _options_ parameter to specify how the file should be opened for writing (for example, should the data be append or should the file be truncated first).
 These options are describe in more detail in the Javadoc.

 To copy files, the following methods are available: